cybrneon/generatron/README.md

 Exploring [p5.js](https://p5js.org/) and diving a bit more in web technologies was really fun.
 Teachers and people were so enthusiastic to see the project develop and I had big dreams for it.

-**The idea of mixing music and live visuals isn't new.** Generatron is an immersive experience that lets you fill a canvas with shapes, colors and sounds.
+**The idea of mixing music and live visuals isn't new.**, but Generatron is another kind of immersive experience that lets you fill a canvas with shapes, colors and sounds.
 It's like if a musical launchpad and a drawing canvas had a baby.

 At the time, I immediately made Generatron open-source.
 I wanted to show people people that coding an experience like Generatron wasn't that complicated.